DigitalExtinction/Game/README.md

 Unless you explicitly state otherwise, any source code contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

+## Assets

+All game assets are located in [/assets](/assets) directory of this repository.
+Assets placed in a directory with a file named `LICENSE` are licensed under the license stated in the file.

 All other artwork in this repository, including 3D models, textures, animations, UI bitmaps, sounds and music are licensed under